Welcome to the vinYoga website.

 vinYoga general approach

 The vinYoga composite name indicates a learning and teaching methodology, offering yoga classes, yoga workshops, personal tuition and teacher training in Coventry, Leamington Spa, Kenilworth and the wider Warwickshire and West Midlands area.
-Activities are also developing UK-wide and internationally – workshops and teacher training events in Hungary, more planned for Poland, Estonia, Latvia, Finland…
+Activities are also developing UK-wide and internationally – workshops and events in Hungary, Poland and Estonia, with more planned…

-The vinYoga krama (method) is not a mainstream, money-led, commercial operation, nor is it aimed to guide any one toward any ‘spiritual enlightenment’.
+The vinYoga method is not a mainstream, money-led, commercial operation, nor is it offering any ‘spiritual enlightenment’.
 The primary purpose here is to learn, improve and share, through intelligent practice of yoga, for the benefit of all those who come to us.